 Sometimes |

-Safer ways to handle Biometric Data
+Safer ways to handle Customer Data

-Biometric Data should not be shared with consumer AI tools without controls in place.
+Customer Data should not be shared with consumer AI tools without controls in place.

 If AI assistance is required, organizations should use systems that enforce data redaction, access controls, and policy enforcement before data leaves their environment.